 Of course, it’s a little hard to stop a tourbus so you can snap some photos of roadside reindeer or grab a snack at ABC.
 If steering wheels and sunburnt elbows are more your speed, you can explore Lapland in your own car (or rental car).

 Taxis are available in Rovaniemi and most of the towns in Lapland.

 Parking in many downtown areas is not free.
 Always check the signs before leaving your car on the street or in a parking garage.
 You might need to display a parking disc, which are on sale in many shops.

 Gas stations are plentiful the farther south you are.
 When traveling in the north, be aware that there could be significant distances between villages and towns, and plan your fuel needs in advance.

 Helicopters, huskies and the high seas

 If your desires lead off the beaten path, to locales untouched by man, woman or child, Lapland can get you there.
-How about a helicopter sightseeing tour over Ruka?
 How about an 8 day husky adventure into the Arctic wilderness?
 If you yearn for the endless horizon of the frozen sea, come aboard the Icebreaker Sampo at Kemi.